-‘Bottle shock’ is a temporary condition in a wine where its flavors are muted or disjointed.
+‘Bottle shock,’ also sometimes referred to as bottle sickness, is a temporary condition in a wine where its flavors are muted or disjointed.
 There are two main scenarios when bottle shock can set in - either right after bottling, or when wines are shaken in travel.
-Usually a few days of rest is the cure.
+Usually a few days of rest is the cure for your wine.
 The evidence for this phenomenon is more anecdotal than scientific, but the theory is that all the complex elements in wine (phenolics, tannins, and compounds) are constantly evolving, both on their own and in relation to each other.
 Heat or motion can add stress to this evolution, causing the wine to shut down temporarily.

 One reason many wine lovers may be familiar with this term is due to the film “Bottle Shock,” about the Judgment of Paris.
 On May 24, 1976, some of the finest wines in France were put up against unknown California wines in a blind taste test.
 The French wines were supposed to win by a landslide, but the Napa Valley, California red and white wines took the win.
 This title came with a double meaning, for the crowd and judges would be shocked by the outcome and destination of the winning wine bottles, and there was a slight instance of bottle shock in the event which was included in the film.

 The bottle shock incident occurred when the California wine bottler's Chardonnay turned to a brown color for 24 hours.
 Thankfully the producer was familiar with bottle shock and how it can happen when wine is first bottled, so he gave it time to rest and it returned to its original state.
 Of course this film has its dramatic Hollywood edits, but it is based on a true event that gave hope to winemakers around the world that they too can be great and recognized wine producers.